 With this interactive Isotherm Rings™ feature, our team can "see" the heating and drill hole size, eliminating the temperature "guesswork."

 The heat conduction into the embryo, as shown by the Isotherm Rings™, is based on published scientific algorithms that are built into the software.
 For increased embryo safety, the Isotherm Rings™ are hardwired and their specifications cannot be altered or deleted by users.
 With the Isotherm Rings™ you can be confident that what you see is accurate and determined according to scientific definitions, not by individual preference.

 Compare the degree of heat penetration versus the drill hole size (orange ring) in the following animation that shows the degree of heat radiation at varying pulse durations.

 Note how the heat penetrates further into the embryo as the pulse length increases.
 So even if the actual drill hole (orange ring) does not come close to the blastomeres, the blastomeres are exposed to the heat generated by the laser beam at longer pulse lengths.
 By using the Isotherm Rings™ feature of our laser, our embryologist can "see" the heat conduction prior to treatment and adjust the pulse length and embryo positioning accordingly, so as NOT to damage the embryo.

-Arizona Center for Fertility Studies is excited about offering this new technology in human reproduction that has become the standard at our clinic.
+We’re excited about offering this new technology in human reproduction that has become the standard at our clinic.

 Pictures and some text - Courtesy of Hamilton Thorne